 Where employees are unable to deal with a problem directly, they are encouraged to contact the person responsible for the issue and / or that has the necessary authority to resolve it.

-Often this will be the employee’s head teacher or line manager and, in any case, should the employee be uncertain of whom to go to, they should always report the matter to their line manager in the first instance.
+Often this will be the employee’s Head of School or line manager and, in any case, should the employee be uncertain of whom to go to, they should always report the matter to their line manager or Executive Principal in the first instance.

 If the line manager is unable to answer the query or the employee would feel more comfortable talking to someone independently, they should contact: